CVE-2022-25258 Overview

 Detection Strategies

-- Monitor kernel logs (dmesg) for NULL pointer dereference errors originating from the USB Gadget subsystem
+- Monitor kernel ring buffer logs for NULL pointer dereference traces originating in USB gadget code paths.

 Monitoring Recommendations